jodygarnett/translate/example/source/setup/index.rst

    .. note:: If converting a :command:`maven` project use of the existing :file:`target/` folder can be configured below.

-5. Define :download:`.gitingore <../../.gitignore>` to avoid adding generated artifacts to version control.
+5. Define :file:`.gitingore` to avoid adding generated artifacts to version control.

-   Create :download:`.gitignore <../../.gitignore>`.

    .. literalinclude:: ../../.gitignore
       :language: text